Professional membership of the CIPD demonstrates a commitment to the highest standards of practice in HR and L&D

 In 2011 the British Standards Institution (BSI) convened a committee to develop national standards in the field of people management, and to contribute to developing international standards in human resource management led by the International Organization for Standardization (ISO).

 The terms ‘human resource management’ and ‘human capital’ are used interchangeably in this factsheet to encompass the terms used in the suites of standards being developed nationally and internationally.
-These standards matter because they provide clear, constructive approaches, challenging leadership and management to develop and support a culture that enables people to give of their best in a manner that is dignified, respectful and mature.
+These standards matter because they provide clear, constructive approaches, challenging leadership and management to develop organisational cultures that support good work and that recognise the intrinsic value of the people that work for, or on behalf, of the organisation.

 People metrics are essential to organisations and the decisions they take.
 Metrics standards are designed to support a data-driven, evidence-based approach to making people management and development decisions in a sustainable and principled manner.
 As technologies and systems evolve to collect more data to support the measurement of inputs, processes and outputs, it’s likely that our future people management practices will also change.